 3. Who’s imprisoned in ‘Monster Mansion’?

 ‘Monster Mansion’ has housed some of the most infamous individuals of the modern era.
-For example, it has housed repeat offender Charles Bronson, Soham murderer Ian Huntley, ‘Doctor Death’ Harold Shipman, and Ian Watkins – former lead singer of Lostprophets, who spent time in HMP Wakefield for offences against children.
+For example, it has housed repeat offender Charles Bronson, Soham murderer Ian Huntley, ‘Doctor Death’ Harold Shipman, and Ian Watkins – former lead singer of Lostprophets, who spent time in HMP Wakefield for offenses against children.

 4. Where does the UK imprison terrorists?

-HMP Belmarsh, meanwhile, is generally used to house prisoners convicted of terrorism offences.
+HMP Belmarsh, meanwhile, is generally used to house prisoners convicted of terrorism offenses.
 Bronson and Huntley have spent time here, too.
 Belmarsh is also well-known for its on-site sports facilities, which are actually provided by Charlton Athletic F.C.

 Belmarsh is actually one of the biggest prisons of its kind in the UK, as it can house up to 910 convicts.
 It is a purely male jail.

 5. Long Lartin is normally reserved for drug offenses.

 Long Lartin is slightly smaller than Belmarsh and Wakefield in that it can hold 622 male prisoners.
 However, it remains one of the most secure prisons of its kind in the UK.
 It’s based in Worcestershire, and is considered a facility for category C prisoners, most likely drug offenders.
 As such, it has a state of the art drug treatment program.

 However, Long Lartin also has its fair share of infamous inmates.
 Among them are Victor Castigador, who is serving time for murder – and he also murdered a fellow inmate in 2016.